torvalds/linux/README.md

 ToleranUX
 ===============

-**ToleranUX** (like UNIX, but with more Toblerone and Tolerance) is the world's first [UNIX-like]( operating system kernel that adheres to the 21st Century modern tenants of Equality, Inclusiveness, and Tolerance.  **ToleranUX** is created to revolutionise the Toxic Meritocracy that permeates the FOSS (Free and Open Source Software) world that has proved itself to be the crux of divisiveness, the cause of the gender imbalance in IT, and the bane of True Equality.
+**ToleranUX** (like UNIX, but with more Toblerone and Tolerance) is the world's first [UNIX-like](https://en.wikipedia.org/wiki/Unix-like) operating system kernel that adheres to the 21st Century modern tenants of Equality, Inclusiveness, and Tolerance.  **ToleranUX** is created to revolutionise the [Toxic Meritocracy](http://geekfeminism.wikia.com/wiki/Meritocracy) that permeates the [FLOSS (Free, Libre, and Open Source Software)](http://geekfeminism.wikia.com/wiki/FLOSS) world that has proved itself to be the crux of divisiveness, the cause of the gender imbalance in IT, and the bane of True Equality.

-In light of the continued reign of Linus Torvalds as the sole, white, cisgendered and male project ~~leader~~ dictator of the (in)famous Linux kernel, the Feminist Software Foundation has forked where no feminist has forked and **reclaimed** the software bits to **all people**.
+In light of the continued reign of [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) as the sole, white, cisgendered and male project ~~leader~~ dictator of the (in)famous [Linux kernel](http://geekfeminism.wikia.com/wiki/Linux), the Feminist Software Foundation has forked where no feminist has forked and **reclaimed** the software bits to **all people**.

 **This is the world's first operating system kernel by FEMINISTS, for FEMINISTS.
-CISGENDERED WOMEN AND GAY MEN NEED NOT APPLY.**
+Women and gay men with internalised misogyny/homophobia who are here to concern troll and [sealion](http://rationalwiki.org/wiki/Sealioning) are not welcome.**

 ### News